AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 ### Database utilization {#database-utilization}

-The **[!UICONTROL Database utilization]** area provides a graphical representation of the minimum, average and maximum database utilization over the last 7 days, as well as the 90% database utilization threshold, represented by a red dotted curve.
+The **[!UICONTROL Database utilization]** area provides a graphical representation of the minimum, average and maximum database utilization over the last 7 days as well as the 90% database utilization threshold represented by a red dotted curve.

 To change the period of time, use the filters available in the upper-right corner of the graph.